ohfacts/bubblePop/README.md

 # bubblePop
-I needed to host it, so I made a new repo, this game doesn't reflect the kind of games I make, this was for a project. https://ohfacts.github.io/bubblePop/
+I needed to host it, so I made a new repo, this game doesn't reflect the kind of games I make, this was for an assignment. https://ohfacts.github.io/bubblePop/

 ^link.